How to tell children and young people that someone is seriously ill

 For example, you could say:

 “I have something important to tell you.
-[Name] has become ill and s/he has the illness called coronavirus.
-S/he is feeling poorly and he has a bad cough and feels hot.”
+[Name] has become ill and they have the illness called [name].”

-“The illness means that s/he needs to stay in one room/in hospital.
-We won’t be able to visit them for about a week.
+“The illness means that they needs to stay in one room/in hospital.
 Perhaps you’d like to draw them a picture/make a card/send a message to let them know you’re thinking about them.”

-“[Name], and the doctors and nurses are all working really hard to get her/him better and we’re all hoping that s/he’ll be well again soon.”
+“[Name], and the doctors and nurses are all working really hard to get her/him better and we’re all hoping that they’ll be well again soon.”

 How might my child react to being told their loved one is seriously ill?